bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-rgb-tokens-the-technical-side-of-bitcoin.md

 Ruben Somsen: 00:32:11

-...So I think it doesn't really matter what kind of blockchain you have.
+I think it doesn't really matter what kind of blockchain you have.
 I think sooner or later, especially when scaling becomes an issue, you have to start using Lightning.
 I would say it works for every chain, it works for every kind of system.
 But in this case, RGB is made very specifically to start working with Lightning as soon as possible.